VulCTCodes/VulCT/README.md

   The input to this step is a gray image and the output reports the detection result.

 # Dataset
-We choose two datasets FFMPeg+Qemu and Reveal obtained from the real world as the experimental datasets to evaluate the performance of \emph{VulCT}.
+We choose two datasets FFMPeg+Qemu and Reveal obtained from the real world as the experimental datasets to evaluate the performance of VulCT.
 The dataset FFMPeg+Qemu provided by Devign is a balanced dataset obtained from the two open-source projects FFMPeg and Qemu, including about 12k vulnerable functions and 14k non-vulnerable functions.
 The ReVeal dataset proposed by ReVeal is an unbalanced dataset collected from two open-source projects Chrome and Debian.
 It consists of about 2k vulnerable functions and 20k non-vulnerable functions.